Team LDM

 SEÁN REILLY

-I’m Dr. Dillon’s son, and I’m interested in language, people, objects, and books.
+I’m Dr. Dillon’s son, and I’m interested in math, astronomy, geology, tennis, and cooking.
 When I’m not participating in developmental research studies, you can find me developing!
-I spend my free time at the playground, making art, kicking the soccer ball, and singing.
+I spend my free time at the skate park, doing activities, on the subway, or at a museum.
 I speak English and French!

 LAB ALUMNI